-Our investigator found that the complaint was in jurisdiction, as it had been brought to us within three years of when Mr M was aware, or should reasonably have been aware, that he had cause to complain about Options.
+Our investigator found that the complaint was in jurisdiction, as it had been brought to us within three years of when Mr C was aware, or should reasonably have been aware, that he had cause to complain about Options.

-I too have found that Mr M wasn't aware, and shouldn't reasonably have become aware, that he could complain to Options until he consulted his representative in October 2019 and was advised that Options had done something wrong and that he could complain about it.
-And that was within three years of when he did complain in 2020.
+I too have found that Mr C wasn't aware, and shouldn't reasonably have become aware, that he could complain to Options until he saw an advert and subsequently made enquiries with his previous representative in July 2020.
+He was then advised that Options had likely done something wrong and that he could complain about it.
+And that was within three years of when he did complain in October 2020.

-Options asserts that by Mr M signing an acknowledgement of the pension rights he was giving up during the transfer, this meant he should have known he could complain.
-The evidence I have seen doesn't indicate that Mr M had any desire to move his pension until he spoke with Caledonian and was told he could achieve a better return if he was to move it.
+Options asserts that by Mr C signing an acknowledgement of the pension rights he was giving up during the transfer, this meant he should have known he could complain.
+The evidence I have seen doesn't indicate that Mr C taken any steps to move his pensions until he spoke with Caledonian and was told he could achieve a better return if he was to move it.

-Mr M's complaint is that Options didn't conduct sufficient due diligence on Caledonian and should have prevented his pension transfer.
-And I can't see that signing a declaration about what he was giving up would have highlighted to Mr M that he had incurred a loss for which Options might be responsible.
+Mr C's complaint is that Options didn't conduct sufficient due diligence on Caledonian and should have prevented his pension transfer.
+And I can't see that signing a declaration about what he was giving up would have highlighted to Mr C that he had incurred a loss for which Options might be responsible.
 So he wouldn't have seen any need to conduct further investigations back in 2012 to determine if he had cause for complaint.
-And even if he had done so, it's unlikely that he would have understood at the time that Options may have been responsible, considering it was Caledonian that had advised him on the transfer.
+And even if he had done so, it's unlikely that he would have understood at the time that Options may have been responsible, considering it was Caledonian that had advised him on the transfers.

-So, it's my finding that Mr M only knew in late 2019, when he consulted his representative, that he might be able to complain.
-And that although six years from when the transfer and FPI investment was made have expired, Mr M has brought his complaint within three years from when he should reasonably have known something was wrong, he'd suffered a loss and could complain to Options about it.
-So, we can consider the merits of Mr M's complaint.
+So, it's my finding that Mr C only knew in mid-2020, when he saw the advert and consulted with his previous representative, that he might be able to complain.
+And that although six years from when the transfer and FPI investment was made have expired, Mr C has brought his complaint within three years from when he should reasonably have known something was wrong, he'd suffered a loss and could complain to Options about it.
+So, I've provisionally decided that we can consider the merits of Mr C's complaint.

-The merits of Mr M's complaint
+The merits of Mr C's complaint